Sarah is a specialist housing, property and local government barrister. She became chair of the Social Housing Law Association in January 2019.

-Sarah has appeared in numerous claims for possession on the basis of anti-social behaviour, gaining tenancies by deception and subletting.
-She frequently deals with cases raising issues of capacity, public law defences and the Equality Act 2010.
-She is also regularly instructed in homelessness matters and has experience in cases concerning allocations, Gypsy and Traveller law, injunctive relief and welfare benefits.
+She is frequently instructed in possession actions, applications for injunctive relief and homelessness matters.
+Her caseload involves all aspects of housing law including anti-social behaviour, gaining tenancies by deception, subletting and failed successions.
+She regularly deals with cases raising issues of capacity, judicial review claims, public law defences and the Equality Act 2010.
+She also has experience in cases concerning the Environmental Protection Act 1990, allocations, Gypsy and Traveller law, welfare benefits, private landlord and tenant, leasehold issues and disrepair.

 Sarah’s practice covers all aspects of housing law, including: